avelino/avelino.run/content/blog/2026-04-your-manager-doesnt-owe-you-a-career.md

 If you need someone else to identify the gap in your career, you've already lost a few months.
 Probably more.

-## Technology isn't stable — it's volatile by design
+## Technology isn't stable - it's volatile by design

 You chose a field that lives at the frontier of knowledge.
 That's not an accident.
 It's the nature of the thing.

-LLMs, new frameworks, paradigms that flip the table — they keep coming.
-[Stopping learning is a decision](/ai-companies-didnt-stop-shipping/).
+LLMs, new frameworks, paradigms that flip the table - they keep coming.
+Stopping learning is a decision.
 The window for "I'll catch up later" gets smaller every quarter.

 Professionals who live at the frontier don't have more time than you.
 They have less tolerance for intellectual comfort.